Want Smoother Brows? Here’s How to Get Them (Fast)

 Even cheaper than buying any sort of new product is using one you already have: lip balm.
 Really emollient and often filled with all sorts of softening, nourishing ingredients, balms are actually great at helping make brows more manageable.

-Just stick to massaging this through your hair at night though, otherwise, you can end up with some pretty shiny brows.
+Just stick to massaging this through your eyebrows at night though, otherwise, you can end up with some pretty shiny brows.

 My current favourite lip balm (that also does a fantastic job of de-frizzing my wiry brows) is Frank Body’s Lip Balm; an all-natural (and surprisingly affordable) balm full of moisturising goodies like olive fruit oil, beeswax, grape seed oil, and vitamin E.